CHA Asylum Program

 The CHA Asylum Program (CHAAP) is a volunteer-run organization housed at Cambridge Health Alliance.
 Our volunteers are health professionals from a variety of disciplines, career stages, and clinical sites (academic medical centers, private practices, NGOs).
 Our primary aims are service through the provision of forensic medical mental health evaluations (FMEs); education through our multidisciplinary residency elective and a monthly seminar series; and research.

-Please note: CHAAP has limited access for referrals.
+Please note: CHAAP has limited access for referrals and we do not take referrals from June to August.
 If you have an urgent case that you would like to consult on, please email asylum@challiance.org.

 Case Submission Process Learn About Asylum Medicine GHHR Monthly Seminars Join Us Donate Today!